Uberspace/libestg3b/README.md

 This library is currently python 3.7 only.
 If you would like to use this library with a lower python version, please open an issue.
 We're happy to change things around.

+# License

+All code in this repository is licensed under the MIT license.